 On the other hand, crypto staking is a straightforward way of earning rewards from holding your crypto for a certain period to support the blockchain operation.

-For Cardano investors, crypto staking ADA tokens is one of the best ways to grow their portfolio.
+For Cardano investors, staking ADA tokens is one of the best ways to grow their portfolio.
 That’s because when you stake ADA, you will get additional crypto just from holding it locked and working within the network.
 Additionally, you will always have custody of your coin, meaning the staking pools have no control over your asset.

 What Is Cardano (ADA)?